maksimgm/engineering_blog/git_workflow (updated).md

 	$ git clone <remote repository URL>

-This command will clone the repo from GitHub onto your local git repo.
+This command will clone the repo onto your local machine.

 ### Step 2